Support Groups and Associations

 Website: Voices for Vermont Kids

-Vermont School Age Care Network: A new network for those interested in quality experiences for school age children.
+Vermont Afterschool: An organization for those interested in quality experiences for school age children.

 Many of these national organizations have local affiliates in Vermont.
 Let us know which organizations you have found to be helpful!